Skip to main content

 Initialize DBdocks

-Run the interactive setup wizard to create your configuration file.
+Run the interactive setup wizard to create your secure configuration.

 npx dbdock init